Eagle: 10 Surprising Facts about the Raptor

 Eagle for Kids

 Most eagles live in the tropics and subtropics and are often found in open areas, on slopes, on tall trees, or on the ground.
-It builds its nests on trees or on cliffs and sometimes in large colonies, and for the King vulture, it lives in Mexico and southern Argentina, while the Turkish vulture is located in North America, in the south of the United States in particular.
+It builds its nests on trees or on cliffs and sometimes in large colonies.
+The king vulture lives in Mexico and southern Argentina, while the Turkish vulture is located in North America, in the south of the United States in particular.

 Some of them migrate to the north of the United States and Canada.
 As for the roaming ones, they are found in Alaska, Yukon, the Northwest Territories, and Newfoundland.
-The black vulture lives in North America, especially in the southeastern regions of it, as well as on the eastern coast of southern New England.
+The black vulture lives in North America, especially in its southeastern regions, as well as on the eastern coast of southern New England.
 It is less present in the south of the Great Plains, while the roaming ones are distributed in California, northern New England, and southern Canada.
 Vultures do not exist in Australia and most of the surrounding islands.

 Main Characteristics